 Once you step away from the cosy world of fixed-rate investments, it becomes much more difficult to tell if you’re an investor or if you’ve become a gambler.

-For fixed rate investors the difference is clear.
-They save money into an account and the value of each pound saved never changes.
+For fixed-rate investors, the difference is clear.
+They put money into an account, and the value of each pound saved never changes.
 The account then provides an income which is known in advance and drops into the account several times a year.
-The chance of an adequate return is high and the chance of a permanent loss is effectively zero.
+The chance of an adequate return is high, and the chance of a permanent loss is effectively zero.
 None of this sounds remotely like gambling.

 A fine distinction

 Ben Graham said that an investment should provide safety of principle and an adequate return.
 Of course, adequate return is subjective, but if you’re happy with the lower and more certain returns of fixed-rate investing then it certainly fits Ben’s definition.

 Gambling on the other hand offers the chance of an adequate return and perhaps a life-changing return in the case of the National Lottery, but it also offers a meaningful chance of a permanent loss and even a total loss; that is the key distinction.

 Both investing and gambling can provide adequate returns and better, but only investing can do this with little or no chance of a permanent loss.
 Strangely enough, the stock market can be a place for both investing and gambling.

 Short-term gamble, long-term investment